wambitz/mongo-python-api/docs/API.md

 ### Step 5: Test the application

-There are several ways of testing this, the most recommended one would be using a service like `Postman`
+There are several ways of testing this, the most recommended one would be using `Postman` and the `JSON` file under `tests` directory.

 - **Postman**
 - **Curl**
 - **Web Browser**

 > For more details on how to test, have a look into [TESTING.md](./TESTING.md)

-### Additional Considerations

-- **Error Handling**: Add proper error handling to make your API robust.
-- **Authentication**: Implement authentication (like JWT) for secure access.
-- **Data Validation**: Validate incoming data for consistency and security.
-- **Unit Testing**: Write tests to ensure your API works as expected.

-This guide should get you started.
-As you progress, you might want to refine the structure, add more features, or even containerize the app using Docker for easier deployment.
-Since you have experience in Docker, it can be a great addition to this project.
-Happy coding!

 ---